Blog: Articles on Psychological Wellbeing, Relationships, Brain Health, Counselling and Neurofeedback

 What is EMDR Best Suited For?

 EMDR is primarily a trauma therapy, designed to help de-sensitize from the unpleasant or distressing effects of remembering a traumatic incident.
-However, EMDR can also be helpful for anxiety, specific phobias, chronic pain, addictions, eating disorders, or PTSD (Valiente-Gomez et al, 2017).
+However, EMDR can also be helpful for anxiety, specific phobias, chronic pain, eating disorders, or PTSD (Valiente-Gomez et al, 2017).

 EMDR has been found to increase cognitive processing of emotional material, as well as open the mind to new perspectives or alternate ways of viewing the past trauma memory.
 In clinical research settings, EMDR has been found to be effective in helping natural disaster survivors, car accident victims, survivors and those with PTSD and phobias (Yunitri, et al, 2020).